lolubyte/word-cloud-generator/README.md

 ## Git
 We use git hooks to standardize development on the project.
 Please run `make git-hooks` to get started.

+#Added by Daniel Aboyewa
+The hook stuff is a new knowledge for me
 ## Using Make

 ### Building Artifacts